-We know that the best PC games out there ranks in the thousands, including games like Divinity: Original Sin 2, Doom and Minecraft, but we can't list all of them.
+We know that the best PC games out there rank in the thousands, including games like Divinity: Original Sin 2, Doom and Minecraft, but we can't list all of them.
 So, these are the best PC games we're loving right now (this list isn't ranked from best to worst).

 The best PC games you can play today